Dancing Eye Syndrome

 General eye check-ups are important for people with Dancing Eye Syndrome, as these individuals may still be at risk of developing other kinds of eye problems that affect the general population, some of which may be treatable.

 No matter what level of vision a person may have, it is important to look after the eyes.
 To find out more about what can be done to take care of the eyes on a daily basis, please visit our Tips for Good Eye Health.

 Researchers are seeking improved treatment methods to target dancing eye syndrome.
 A multinational European clinical trial is now underway to examine a new treatment escalation process for this condition.
 This process will involve a steroid treatment used solely, before progression to a combination of a steroid and immunosuppressive agent treatment if no pre-planned improvements are observed.

-Information about clinical trials can be found on www.clinicaltrials.gov and can be searched by condition and trial location.
+Information about clinical trials can be found on the clinical trials website and can be searched by condition and trial location.

 Receiving a diagnosis can be overwhelming for anyone, but this is not a journey that you have to make alone.
 There are many groups and resources available to provide support for people living with Dancing Eye Syndrome.

 Fighting Blindness offers a free and confidential counselling service (Insight Counselling).
 For further information please contact email@example.com or call 01 6746496.

 A mindfulness group is also available on every Wednesday at the Fighting Blindness office at 11am.

 For technology support and guidance, the Dublin-based Technology Exchange Club meets every Monday at the Fighting Blindness office at 11am.
 Another Technology Exchange Club, based in Cork, meet every Saturday in the Cork City Library, Grand Parade, Cork City at 11am.
 The Cork-based club do not meet on Bank Holiday weekends or on the second Saturday of the month.
 For further information please contact firstname.lastname@example.org or call 01 6746496.